 Narcissistic people will Abuse others mentally or physically for no reason at all, often by causing arguments to provoke you, then blame it all on you. ( the narcissist’s goal is to make themselves feel better, most narcissists believe nothing is ever their fault.) so if you blamed, you-you were never the narcissist.

-A narcissistic person will not see others feelings, opinions, boundaries, values, and they will not see their own mistakes.
+A narcissistic person will not see others’ feelings, opinions, boundaries, and values, and they will not see their own mistakes.
 They will not be held accountable.
 They will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
 “If you hadn’t, I wouldn’t.”
 Or ” I’m sorry you. ) You can not reason with a narcissist.
 There is no compassion or understanding with a narcissist.
-You can not help a narcissistic person, and they don’t believe they’ve done wrong.
+You can not help a narcissistic person who doesn’t believe they’ve done wrong.

 People with the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.